timplifier/CV/README.md

 ## 👩🏼‍💻 Engineering Experience

 ## **Android Developer** [Timely Soft](www.timelysoft.net/) _(Jan 2022 - Nov 2022)_ <br>

-**Timely Soft** - **Gold Microsoft Partner** in Application Development competency.
-Staff are attested by **Microsoft** programmes.
-Local IT-company that is widely known for its IT-consulting abilities and web development superiority.
+### Gold Microsoft Partner in Application Development Competency

+Staff are attested by **Microsoft** programmes. **Timely Soft** is a local IT-company that is widely known for its expertise in IT consulting and web development superiority.

-**Timely Soft** actively interacts with superior high education institutions, announcing and performing educational programmes in IT, providing skill development and internships.
-Its founders are famous in educational aspect, acting in this field for more than 10 years, investing in IT education by making Hackathons, Olympiad in Informatics available for everyone, including kids.
+**Timely Soft** actively interacts with top-tier higher education institutions, announcing and conducting educational programmes in IT.
+This includes providing skill development opportunities and internships.
+Its founders have over 10 years of experience in the educational field, investing in IT education by organizing Hackathons, Olympiads in Informatics, and making them accessible to everyone, including children.

 - Developing a startup from scratch.
 - Working in a complete team.
 - Constant hard skills improvement with mentor.
 - Supporting a legacy project.
 - Implementing new features in the legacy project.
 - **_Technologies used:_** **Java, Kotlin, Android SDK, XML, ViewBinding, ViewBindingPropertyDelegate, Glide, Navigation Component, CoreLibraryDesugaring, Hilt, Retrofit, OkHttp3, BuildSrc, Kotlin DSL**.